GeomScale/volesti/README.md

 >build()
 >install()
 >library(volesti)
 * The main function is VolEsti.
-The input has to be a list("matrix"=A, "vector"=b, "cheb"=xc), for a polytope Ax<=b and a d+1 vector xc which last coordinate is the radius of the chebychev ball and the first d coordinates the center.
+The input has to be a list("matrix"=A, "vector"=b, "cheb"=xc, "verbose"=BOOL), for a polytope Ax<=b and a d+1 vector xc which last coordinate is the radius of the chebychev ball and the first d coordinates the center.
 * The "cheb" input is optional.
 When it is not given lpsolve library is used.
 * "vector"=b is optional as well: You can also give as an input only a matrix A, when it is in the same format with matrix "A3.Rdata" in src folder (".ine" style).
+* Verbose variable is by default false.
+* You can run all the experiments by running function testRvolEsti().